Related ToolsSuperhumanMailchimpCustomerHubspot

 The Free Tier Trap

 Mailchimp’s free plan (500 contacts, 1,000 monthly sends) doesn’t include AI features.
-You need the Standard plan ($20/month for 500 contacts, scaling up with list size) to access Intuit Assist.
+You need the Standard plan ($20 per month for 500 contacts, scaling up with list size) to access Intuit Assist.

 Practical Limitations

 Mailchimp’s AI shines for straightforward campaigns but struggles with nuance.
-When I tested a referral program campaign requiring conditional content blocks, the AI-generated copy was generic and missed key messaging points.
+For a referral program campaign requiring conditional content blocks, the AI-generated copy tends to be generic and misses key messaging points.
 For complex, strategic campaigns, you’ll still need human expertise.

 Best for: Small businesses and solopreneurs sending regular newsletters or promotional campaigns who need AI to speed up content creation without requiring advanced segmentation.